Background

 Goal

-The goal of the project was to build a tool that uses machine learning to predict pricing and ridership for various Bay Area transportation services.
+Build a tool that uses machine learning to predict pricing and ridership for various Bay Area transportation services.

 Process